samsalisbury/hat/README.md

 Status: Basic structure nearly there, some features implemented:

-- Embedding of simple members
+- Embedding of simple members, with optional field filters
-- Embedding of collections (but they're duplicated, needs fixing)
+- Embedding of collections, with pagination & item field filtering
 - Linking to logical children

 Required features:

-- Filtering
+- Filtering from query-string parameters
-- Embedding of collections without duplication
 - Richer linking
+- Supporting child slices (presently only maps supported)

 Dirty code that needs cleaning: